 Elective courses from psychology, sociology, addictive disorders, behavioral science, legal studies, information technology, and human resource management also allow program participants to gain a broader perspective in human behavior.
 Students also complete a senior capstone project in collaboration with faculty many of whom are also active professionals in various branches of the criminal justice field.
 Classes are offered in a one-per-month format that allows students to balance their education with personal and professional commitments.

-You can learn more about National University’s Bachelor of Science in Criminal Justice Administration, as well download information about criminal justice careers, law enforcement scholarship opportunities, and how to get CA POST police academy training credit — all on our program page.
+You can learn more about National University’s Bachelor of Science in Criminal Justice Administration, as well download information about criminal justice careers, law enforcement scholarship opportunities, and how to get CA POST police academy training credit — all on our law and criminal justice degrees program page.

 About Our Expert